Gluten-Free Chocolate Cake Donuts

 • Oil: Vegetable, canola, or another neutral oil to bring moisture to the dough.

-• Vanilla: Pure vanilla extract gives these donuts the most natural vanilla flavor.
+• Vanilla: Pure vanilla extract gives these donuts the most natural vanilla flavor to enhance that chocolate.

 • Salt